Cherreads

 Milo sat at his desk, tapping his pen against the notebook.
 The test to join the guilds was only 19 days away.

-"Not much time left… I need to focus, train harder, and prepare for everything," he muttered, clenching his fists.
-His heartbeat quickened with a mix of anxiety and determination.
+"Not much time left… I need to focus, train harder, and prepare for everything," he muttered, clenching his fists as his heartbeat quickened with anxiety and determination.

 Milo stepped out of his home, the afternoon sun casting a bright glow over the streets of Novara.
-The city buzzed faintly with daytime activity merchants calling from their stalls, distant footsteps echoing through the alleys.
+The city buzzed with daytime activity merchants calling from their stalls and distant footsteps echoing through the alleys.

-He walked calmly, no rush, no worry.
-The warmth of the sun on his shoulders gave him a small sense of comfort as he made his way toward the Guild Agency.
-His steps were steady, blending with the hum of the city around him.
+He walked calmly, the warmth of the sun on his shoulders giving him a small sense of comfort as he made his way toward the Guild Agency.

 Milo arrived at the Guild Agency.
-Some people were already leaving, their conversations fading as they stepped out into the streets, but the agency was still crowded.
-The air inside buzzed with energy candidates discussing strategies, guild members sorting documents, and the faint smell of ink and parchment lingering in the room.
+Some people were already leaving, their conversations fading as they stepped into the streets, but the agency was still crowded.
+The air buzzed with energycandidates discussing strategies, guild members sorting documents, and the faint smell of ink and parchment lingering in the room.

 Milo walked in calmly, scanning the room.
-He noticed the mix of tension and excitement on the faces around him.
-Some glanced at him briefly, sizing him up, while others were too absorbed in their own preparations to notice.
+He noticed the tension and excitement on the faces around him.
+Some glanced at him briefly, sizing him up, while others were too focused on their preparations to notice.

 Milo's eyes caught a familiar figure near the entrance.
-Lilithia, her long dark hair slightly damp from training, spotted him and waved with a small smile.
-She was carrying a gym bag over her shoulder, the kind that clearly indicated she had just finished training.
+Lilithia, her long dark hair slightly damp from training, spotted him and waved with a small smile, a gym bag over her shoulder.

-"Hey, Milo!" she called softly, her voice calm yet bright.
+"Hey, Milo!" she called softly.
 "Just finished my session.
 Didn't expect to see you here!"

 Milo walked over, a grin forming.
 "Hey, Lilithia!
 You've been training again, huh?"